How To Enjoy A Fabulous & Safe Time At The Coast This Summer – Our Ultimate Guide

 Don’t Drink and Drown

-If you are out for a few drinks with your mates celebrating the Bank Holiday weekend make sure you take onboard the safety advice mentioned above.
+If you are enjoying a drink whilst at the coast make sure you take onboard the safety advice mentioned above.
 Mixing swimming and alcohol could have dire consquences.
 Find out more about the Don’t Drink and Drown campaign

-John Homer one of our team’s most experienced Community Safety Advisors said “we hope everyone has an excellent Bank Holiday weekend and the weather stays warm.
+John Homer one of our team’s most experienced Community Safety Advisors said “we hope everyone has an excellent time at the beach and the weather stays warm.
 Please take some time to think about the safety advice and have a plan if things go wrong.
-Recently two young people who were swept out to sea on an inflatable knowing how to ‘float to live’ definitely saved their lives”.
+In 2019 two young people who were swept out to sea on an inflatable at Botany Bay knew how to ‘float to live’ definitely saved their lives”.

 Other useful links